South Dakota Sports Betting

 • The South Dakota Commission on Gaming retains the authority to adopt additional rules as needed to regulate sports betting

-Additional regulations adopted by the Commission address the finer details, such as integrity monitoring requirements, anti-money laundering standards, and various consumer protection rules.
+Additional regulations adopted by the Commission address details such as integrity monitoring requirements, anti-money laundering standards, and various consumer protection rules.

 South Dakota Daily Fantasy Sports

-Daily fantasy sports sites are de facto legal in South Dakota.
-Although South Dakota has never explicitly legalized fantasy sports contests, neither has it outlawed them.
+Daily fantasy sports sites seem to be legal in South Dakota.
+Although South Dakota has not technically legalized fantasy sports contests, it hasn’t outlawed them.

 South Dakota Fantasy Sports Laws

-South Dakota has never fully addressed the legality of daily fantasy sports apps.
-Even so, nearly all DFS sites accept customers from South Dakota and have done so for years with no pushback from the state.
+South Dakota has not fully addressed the legality of daily fantasy sports apps, but nearly all DFS sites accept customers from South Dakota without pushback from the state.

 State law prohibits gaming of any type in which anything of value is wagered (outside of casinos), but it exempts contests of skill.
-The question of whether fantasy sports contests qualify as games of skill has never been definitively answered in South Dakota, which leaves DFS sites on shaky legal grounds.
+The question of whether fantasy sports contests qualify as games of skill has not been definitively answered in South Dakota.

 South Dakota Horse Racing Betting